Proforma - Script Examples

 - Ensure the adrenaline autoinjector has not expired; and

-- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or review is required.
+- Determine whether specialist review is required to ascertain if the allergy persists, new allergies have developed or if review is required.

 Symptoms/signs of respiratory/cardiovascular involvement include: